oroinc/documentation/commerce/dev_guide/reference/format/system_configuration.rst

 **type**: ``map``

 The :ref:`form type <reference-format-system-configuration-type>` options.
-The otpions being available depend on the actual form type.
+The options being available depend on the actual form type.

 .. _reference-format-system-configuration-type: